-HPE7 Flooding and SuDS
+HPE 6 Flooding and SuDS

-Any proposed development will include mitigation measures against future risk to properties, residents and wildlife from flash flooding and by keeping development away from areas prone to flooding.
+Any proposed development should include measures to mitigate against future risk to properties, residents and wildlife from flooding and be located away from areas prone to flooding.

-The use of Sustainable Drainage Systems (SuDS) will be expected where an engineering and ground assessment indicates feasibility.
+The use of appropriate Sustainable Drainage Systems (SuDS), based on an engineering and ground assessment will be expected on all sites.